Celebration (Alaska festival)

-Celebration is a biennial Tlingit, Haida and Tsimshian cultural event held during the first week of June in Juneau, Alaska, United States that occurs once every two years.
+Celebration is a biennial Tlingit, Haida and Tsimshian cultural event held during the first week of June in Juneau, Alaska, United States.
+The most recent one was held June 3 to June 6, 2026.

 First held in 1982, Celebration began as a way to pass on cultural knowledge to Native Alaskan children.
 The first event had 200 participants, and was mainly a dance festival.
+It is not a potlatch, although it follows the pattern of traditional ceremonies.
 It has grown to be the largest cultural event in Alaska.

-It is sponsored and organized by the Sealaska Heritage Institute, the non-profit cultural arm of Sealaska Corporation.
+It is sponsored and organized by the Sealaska Heritage Institute, the non-profit cultural arm of Sealaska Corporation of which Alaska Natives are shareholders.
 The 2012 Celebration was reported to have brought $2 million into the Juneau economy.

 Festival

 Haida master carver dances with her child at Celebration, circa 2016.

 The event consists of a five-day program of activities, starting with the Grand Entrance, a parade of all dance groups through Juneau and into Centennial Hall.
 Regular activities include workshops on the Tlingit, Haida, and Tsimshian language, Northwest Coast art, and Southeast Alaska Indian cultures and historical events; canoe racing; dance performances; film screenings; poetry gatherings; and a Native fashion show.
 The Celebration also sponsors traditional food contests, including soapberry and black seaweed, to introduce people to traditional Native foods and highlight the health benefits of these foods.

+Celebration was held virtually in 2020 during the Coronavirus pandemic.